Burnett River and Tributaries Catchment Flood Study

 Introduction

-The Burnett River is located in the Wide Bay-Burnett region and has a catchment area of about 33,000 square kilometres.
-Major flooding in the Burnett River is relatively infrequent, however, under favourable meteorological conditions, heavy rainfalls can result in significant floods.
-These floods can cause considerable impacts to townships and rural areas along the Burnett River and its major tributaries.
-During the major flood event of January 2013, significant flooding throughout the Burnett River catchment impacted homes, infrastructure and agricultural land.
+The Burnett River is located in the Wide Bay – Burnett region and has a catchment area of about 33,000 square kilometres that spans across six different local government areas.
+Major flooding in the Burnett River is relatively infrequent, however, under certain meteorological conditions, heavy rainfalls can result in significant floods.

 The Flood Study

-The purpose of the Flood Study is to provide a better understanding of flood behaviour throughout the Burnett River catchment which, in the future, will be used to improve flood management and response and provide up-to-date information for land-use and infrastructure planning.
+The purpose of the Flood Study is to provide all Councils with a better understanding of flood behaviour throughout the Burnett River catchment which, in the future, can be used to improve flood management and response and provide up-to-date information for land-use and infrastructure planning.

 Support